6 Best Short Scale Electric Guitars – Perfect for Small Hands!

 The rest of the guitar is what you would expect from a Les Paul.
 It has that iconic body shape.
 And it is not just the body shape that Epiphone has kept intact, it is also the sound.

-While the Mini Strat sounds similar to a full Strat, it isn’t completely there.
 But I was very surprised when I plugged in the Power Player for the first time.

 What is Scale Length?